Sud1191/Python_Basic/README.md

-dir()	          Returns a list of the specified object's properties and methods divmod()	      Returns the quotient and the remainder when argument1 is divided by argument2 enumerate()	    Takes a collection (e.g. a tuple) and returns it as an enumerate object eval()          evaluates and executes an expression exec()	        Executes the specified code (or object) filter()        Use a filter function to exclude items in an iterable object float()         Returns a floating point number
+dir()	          Returns a list of the specified object's properties and methods divmod()	      Returns the quotient and the remainder when argument1 is divided by argument2 enumerate()	    Takes a collection (e.g. a tuple) and returns it as an enumerate object eval()          evaluates and executes an expression also help to get user input as it is exec()	        Executes the specified code (or object) filter()        Use a filter function to exclude items in an iterable object float()         Returns a floating point number